 This webinar helps you to explore key themes and prepare for successful delivery of inclusive, reflective and responsive RSE, tailored to the needs of people you support.
 The two presenters and their contact details are:

 Nigel Hodges - Nigel worked as a community learning disability nurse for 31+ years and is now semi-retired.
-He currently works with young men and adults with learning disabilities in school, college or work environments, either individually or in groups around their relationship and sexuality issues, as well as offering support and training for the staff who support them.
+He currently works with young men and adults with learning disabilities in school, college or work environments - either individually or in groups - around their relationship and sexuality issues, as well as offering support and training for the staff who support them.

-Webinar 6: Domestic abuse project run by women with learning disabilities and/or autism
+Webinar 5: Domestic abuse project run by women with learning disabilities and/or autism

 Us Too is a project about domestic abuse run by women with learning disabilities and/or autism.
 The Us Too team have been teaching other women with similar support needs about how to stay safe in their relationships.
 They've also been using their own experience to teach professionals about how domestic abuse affects women with learning disabilities/autism.

 Us Too is funded by Comic Relief and run by ARC England

-Webinar 5: Contraception explained
+Webinar 4: Contraception explained

 and answers some of the most common questions about them.
-These webinars can be used with people with learning disabilities and/or autism to help explain about different types of contraception methods there are and this can help people decide what options would best suit them.
+These webinars can be used with people with learning disabilities and/or autism, to help explain about different types of contraception, and help people decide what options would best suit them.

 For further questions please contact Claire Lightley.

-Webinar 4: Developing an inclusive organisational relationship and sexuality policy and procedure, including an easy read version
+Webinar 3: Developing an inclusive organisational relationship and sexuality policy and procedure, including an easy read version

-Sue Sharples, Director of the U-Night Group, along with Daniel Hall and Becky Gammon from Voice for All in Lancashire, will share their experience of developing an organisational sexuality and relationship policy and procedure, including an easy read version.
+Sue Sharples, Director of the U-Night Group, along with Daniel Hall and Becky Gammon from Voice for All in Lancashire, share their experience of developing an organisational sexuality and relationship policy and procedure, including an easy read version.
 They will talk about why this is important, what to include and who to involve.

 Webinar 2: Delivering sex and relationships education to adults with learning disabilities